LilNesquuik/Swappy/README.md

 ## 🛠️ Features

-- 🚀 Automatically updates selected plugins at server startup
+- 📅 Flexible update cycles: check for updates on server startup or every round
 - 🔒 Supports both public and private GitHub repositories
 - 📦 Optional dependency downloading
-- ⏰ Configurable update frequency: each round or on server startup
 - ♻️ Self-updating enabled by default (can be disabled)
 - 🧩 Compatible with LabApi & Exiled frameworks
+- 🔍 Commands for manual updates and plugin management
+- 📜 Simple YAML configuration for easy setup

 ---